Maryland-in-Barcelona Academic Overview

 Course Offerings

-UAB's pre-established study abroad programme combines lessons of Spanish as a foreign language (9 different levels) plus electives in humanities, politics, economics and business taught in English or in Spanish.
+UAB's pre-established study abroad programme combines lessons of Spanish as a foreign language (9 different levels) plus electives in humanities, politics, economics, STEM and business taught in English or in Spanish.

-Elective classes at UAB typically meet for 1 hour 40 minutes, twice a week Monday through Thursday.
-Spanish language classes meet for four-1 hour 40 minute sessions per week (Monday through Thursday), which could be either two classes back-to-back (with a 20-minute break in between) twice a week, two classes on the same day twice a week but not back-to-back, or one class at the same time four days per week.
+3 UMD Credit elective classes at UAB typically meet for 1 hour 40 minutes, twice a week Monday through Thursday.
+The 6 UMD credit Spanish language classes meet for four-1 hour 40 minute sessions per week (Monday through Thursday), which could be either two classes back-to-back (with a 20-minute break in between) twice a week, two classes on the same day twice a week but not back-to-back, or one class at the same time four days per week.
 Course offerings and scheduling are subject to change.
 UAB is on a more traditional semester calendar.
-While courses typically will meet Monday-Thursday, UAB might have to add a section of a high demand course on Fridays, so students should be prepared for that, as well.
+While courses typically will meet Monday-Thursday, UAB might have to add a section of a high demand course on Fridays.

 Campus Life

 The Barcelona Campus is located in the historic UAB-Casa Convalescència building, which is part of the Hospital de la Santa Creu i Sant Pau.
-The building was renovated completely in 2009 and it has all the necessary facilities for teaching such as wireless Internet access, air conditioning, adapted facilities for people with special needs or free printing service.
+The building was renovated completely in 2009 and it has all the necessary facilities for teaching such as wireless internet access, air conditioning, adapted facilities for people with special needs and free printing service.

 Students selecting UAB will also have access to all UAB facilities and student services on the main campus in Bellaterra which is about a 30 minute train ride from downtown Barcelona.
 The Bellaterra campus provides a variety of services, including libraries, a language-learning centre, cultural activities, sports facilities, restaurants, a health centre, bookshops, and various other shops.